xapi-project/xapi-project.github.io/xapi/futures/ocfs2/ocfs2.md

 - Host network reconfiguration can only be done in maintenance mode
 - XenServer HA enable takes longer
 - XenServer HA failure detection takes longer
+- Network configuration with DHCP must be fully synchronous i.e. it wil block until the DHCP server responds.
+On a timeout, the change will not be made.

 Impact when using OCFS2
 -----------------------